itaytalmi/vmware-tkg/ytt-overlays/tkg-packages/harbor/ldaps-overlay/README.md

     >**Important note: the overlay file contains an extra empty line at the end.
 This is part of the `ca.crt` value and you must keep this line.
 Otherwise, Harbor will run into issues reading the certificate.**

-2. Create a secret from the `overlay-harbor-ldaps-cert.yaml` file:
+2. On your TKG cluster, create a secret from the `overlay-harbor-ldaps-cert.yaml` file:

     ```bash
     kubectl create secret generic overlay-harbor-ldaps-cert -n tkg-packages \